Skip to Content

 astra museum

 This list of fun facts about Romania couldn’t be complete without the Astra National Museum Complex in Sibiu, one of Europe’s largest open-air museums!
-The museum covers an area of 0.96 square kilometers and it contains over 300 houses, buildings, and workshops that are symbols of Romanian folk culture and two artificial lakes dotted with multiple walkways that connect different parts of the museum.
+The museum covers an area of 0.96 square kilometers and it contains over 300 houses, buildings, and workshops and even two artificial lakes connected to the surface via multiple walkways.

 A Country Of 1,000 Festivals